kellan/laughingmeme/_posts/2008-03-05-fire-eagle-interesting-choices.md

 [![Fire Eagle](http://farm2.static.flickr.com/1420/556779076_6a44ca0cd7.jpg)](http://www.flickr.com/photos/benward/556779076/ "Fire Eagle by Ben Ward, on Flickr")

-Other folks are talking about and writing about the long germinating, launched in beta, location broker from Yahoo’s Brickhouse, \[Fire Eagle\](http://fireeagle.com).
+Other folks are talking about and writing about the long germinating, launched in beta, location broker from Yahoo’s Brickhouse, [Fire Eagle](http://fireeagle.com).

 I wanted to call out just a couple of the cool, and non-intuitve decisions they made.